-Snaffle, Bridoon and curb bits must be have a smooth with a solid surface.
+Snaffle, Bridoon and curb bits must have a smooth surface.
 Twisted and wire bits are prohibited.
 Bits must be made of metal, and/or rigid plastic, or durable synthetic material and may be covered with rubber/latex.
 Bits must not place mechanical restraint upon the tongue.
 The diameter of the mouthpiece of the bridoon/snaffle and/or curb must be such so as not to hurt the Horse.
 Minimum diameter of mouthpiece to be twelve millimetres (12 mm) for curb bit and ten millimetres (10 mm) for bridoon bit.
-Snaffles must have a minimum diameter of fourteen-twelve millimetres (124mm) for Hhorses and ten millimetres (10mm) for Ponies.
+Snaffles must have a minimum diameter of twelve millimetres (12mm) for Horses and ten millimetres (10mm) for Ponies.
 The diameter of the mouthpiece is measured adjacent to the rings or the cheeks of the mouthpiece.